New to Investing? This 1 Retail and Wholesale Stock Could Be the Perfect Starting Point

 The Focus List is comprised of stocks hand-picked from a long list of #1 (Strong Buy) or #2 (Buy) ranked companies, meaning that each new addition boasts a bullish earnings consensus among analysts.

-Five analysts revised their earnings estimate upwards in the last 60 days for fiscal 2022.
-The Zacks Consensus Estimate has increased $1.13 to $8.68.
-CASY boasts an average earnings surprise of 26.1%.
+For fiscal 2022, 11 analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.36 to $14.50.
+HD boasts an average earnings surprise of 9.2%.

-Earnings for CASY are forecasted to see growth of 3.6% for the current fiscal year as well.
+Earnings for HD are forecasted to see growth of 20.5% for the current fiscal year as well.

 Reveal Winning Stocks